dasparadoxon/sd-tagger-webui/README.md

 ### Interrogate

-You can interrogate an image using DeepDanbooru by clicking the interrogate button.
+Interrogate an image using DeepDanbooru by setting a threshold clicking the interrogate button.
+You can also toggle auto-interrogation in the settings.

 ![Screenshot of interrogate](resources/showcase/screenshot-3.png)